The Mediterranean Feather Star (Antedon mediterranea) is a marine (saltwater) crinoid in the Antedonidae family of unstalked feather starfish.

 Continue reading “Common House Gecko”

-The Round Island Skink (Leiolopisma telfairii) is a lizard and a reptile.
+The Round Island Skink (Leiolopisma telfairii) is a reptile in the Scincidae family of skink lizards.
 It is also known as Telfair’s Skink.

 The Round Island Skink is iridescent brownish-grey with dark-brown spots.
 Its body is long and cylindrical.
 It has short legs.